daiphuongngo/Hospital-Clinic-Analysis/README.md

 RETURN p, d
 ```

-### 2/ Your next 3 female (Patsy, Cheryl, Pamela) patients should have the relationship “Has_Disease” associated with “Breast Cancer”.
+### 2/ The next 3 female (Patsy, Cheryl, Pamela) patients should have the relationship “Has_Disease” associated with “Breast Cancer”.
 ![3 females breast cancer](https://user-images.githubusercontent.com/70437668/161478883-f7294c9e-bd5d-4a2d-afc0-2a26aee149fb.jpg)

 ```